 The invention of the internet removed pretty much every reason you had to ever leave the house.
 With a connection to the web, you can socialize, work and be entertained.
 But you can also shop, replacing a trip to the store with a trip to your door.
 Not only has e-commerce changed how we buy things, it’s also expanded what we shop for in the first place.
-Below are the Boston companies using the internet to drive sales and get people what they need.
+Below are the Boston e-commerce companies using the internet to drive sales and get people what they need.

 Headquartered in Dania Beach, FL, Chewy is an online provider of pet supplies with locations across the United States.
 From daily deals to fast delivery, it is one of the largest and fastest growing e-commerce retailers.
 Whether shopping for a gerbil or a Great Dane, Chewy provides high quality brands and products for a variety of animals.